fnsyhawk/hello-world/README.md

 This is my Hello World project

 Hello,
-My name is Bojan Sokolovic and I'm a system administrator in Ministry of interior of Serbia
+My name is Bojan Sokolovic and I'm an IT Specialist in Ministry of interior of Serbia